zdharma-continuum/zinit/README.md

 The `ice` subcommand – modifiers for following single command. `notabug` – the site `notabug.org`

 # News
+* 06-11-2017
+  - The subcommand `clist` now prints `3` completions per line (not `1`).
+This makes large amount of completions to look better.
+Argument can be given, e.g. `6`, to increase the grouping.

 * 04-11-2017
   - New subcommand `ls` which lists snippets-directory in a formatted and colorized manner.
 Example: